Approval Date: 2011-05-09

 This policy applies to Memorial University and its separately incorporated entities.
 For greater certainty, it applies to anyone, including, but not limited to, faculty, staff and students of Memorial University and the separately incorporated entities, who use copyright material at Memorial University or through a website run by Memorial University.

 Any definitions listed below apply to this document only with no implied or intended institution-wide use.

 Author: The person(s) who created and fixed the form of the copyright work, and who are normally the first owner(s) of the copyright in the work.

 Copyright Act/Copyright Laws: A Federal Act governing matters related to copyright, including regulations thereunder, and including case law which interprets the Copyright Act.

-Copyright Office: A division of Memorial University's Distance Education, Learning and Teaching Support - DELTS.
-The Copyright Office centralizes the management of copyright issues for the Memorial University community; providing information and guidance related to copyright laws, policy and procedures.
+Copyright Clearance Office: A division of the Centre for Innovation in Teaching and Learning - CITL.
+The Copyright Clearance Office centralizes the management of copyright issues for the Memorial University community; providing information and guidance related to copyright laws, policy and procedures.